EnzymeML/PyEnzyme/docs/_getstarted/01_BasicUsage.rst

 --------------------------------------------

 Finally, the experiment has been finished and meta- as well as raw-data been documented.
-In order to make the data exchangable, PyEnzyme offers several options for data export.
+In order to make the data exchangeable, PyEnzyme offers several options for data export.
 First and foremost, the complete experiment can be exported to EnzymeML which is SBML compatible and thus accessible by SBML-based modeling tools (e.g. COPASI, PySCeS).